Georgette-Lumbe/stay_fit/README.md

 * [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/) : Bootstrap library was used throughout the project mainly to make site responsive.

-* Code inspiration taken from [CI Student Suzy Bee](https://github.com/suzybee1987/knit-happens).
+* Code inspiration taken from [CI Student Suzy Bee](https://github.com/suzybee1987/knit-happens) and [CI Student Miwa Mullane](https://github.com/mwmlln)

 * Stack overflow for may bugs as mentionne in the [issues and bugs fixed](#issues-and-bugs-fixed)